-- Completed application form and application fee. - The Daytona Beach campus requires a statement of objectives, and three letters of recommendation. - Official transcripts must be received directly from the college or university where course work was attempted: i,e., - a.
+- 1. Completed application form and application fee. - The Daytona Beach campus requires a statement of objectives, and three letters of recommendation. - Official transcripts must be received directly from all colleges or universities where course work was attempted: i.e., - a.
 Institutions where the baccalaureate degree was earned; - b.
-All graduate course work attempted; and - c.
-Undergraduate courses which may be prerequisites for graduate courses.
+All graduate course work attempted; and - Undergraduate courses which may be prerequisites for graduate courses. - Official test result reports sent directly from the testing authority for DANTES or CLEP examinations applicable to undergraduate prerequisite requirements. - GRE scores (under certain circumstances), or GMAT scores, as appropriate.